JunghoSon/react-ajax-tutorial/README.md

 * None of the files in `public` folder get post-processed or minified.
 * Missing files will not be called at compilation time, and will cause 404 errors for your users.
-* Result filenames won‚Äôt include content hashes so you‚Äôll need to add query arguments or rename them every time they change.
+* Result filenames won??ôt include content hashes so you??ôll need to add query arguments or rename them every time they change.

 However, it can be handy for referencing assets like [`manifest.webmanifest`](https://developer.mozilla.org/en-US/docs/Web/Manifest) from HTML, or including small scripts like [`pace.js`](http://github.hubspot.com/pace/docs/welcome/) outside of the bundled code.